redacademy/funds-fall-2016/README.md

 ## Personal Learnings

-JLY - The development of this project allowed me to explore some of the functionality aspects of WordPress, espacially in regards to query design and the PHP programming.
+JLY - The development of this project allowed me to explore some of the functionality aspects of WordPress, especially in regards to query design and the PHP programming.
-This project also enabled me to investigate the
+This project also enabled me to investigate the intricacies of programming plugins and manipulating their functionality to the project requirements.
+Additionally I gained very useful experience in project and team management as this project continued.

+CK -

+MZ -

 ##References
 http://www.wordpress.org/

-##Known Issues

-The end product website was tested in all major browsers.

-An issue with WordPress Theme check giving a warning of a slug naming violation to the Text Domain name was unable to be resolved at this time.

-##To Do
-- Add custom theme screenshot.
-- Complete navigation transition.

 ## Setup / Installation